vccortez/markov-chainer/readme.md

 - [x] 1.
 If an input's size is less than the chain's state size, it is possible to left-pad the input with begin tokens until the sizes match
 - [x] 2.
 If an input's size is greater than the chain's state size, it is possible to generate state tuples with the same state size with the input tokens; then, we can filter the generated tuples for the ones that are states on the chain and select one randomly
 - [x] 3.
 If the chain's state size is greater than 1, it would be possible to add a map from single tokens to a state on the chain, similar to a chain of order 1; this map would allow us to jump from any given token to a full state, which means we could filter the input tokens for the ones that lead to chain states and select one randomly
+- [ ] 4.
+Clean up the public API and publish

 Idea 3 could be useful if the previous solutions fail to find full state and we want to stay on topic, however the downside would be a more random sentence (starting from a random token of the input) and it would increase the chain's size